 Other tweaks include the new front bumper that emphasizes the car's width, making it visually sit lower to the road.
 There also larger intakes and all models adopt the GT R’s vertical louvers located in the bottom of the front bumper, which can be opened and closed by an electric motor in around one second.

 During normal driving situations with no increased cooling demand, the louvers are closed for reduced drag and the air is directed at the underbody, which improves the aerodynamic efficiency of the vehicle.
 Only when certain components reach predefined temperatures and the air demand is particularly high do the louvers open to allow the maximum cooling air flow to the radiators.
 The engine oil cooler on all models has also been moved from the front to the wheel arches.

 There’s more power, too.
 Both stick with the familiar twin-turbocharged 4.0-liter V-8 but the GT now has 469 horsepower and 465 pound-feet of torque and the GT S has 515 hp and 494 lb-ft.
-For the GT, that’s an extra 13 hp and 22 lb-ft and for the GT S that’s an extra 12 hp and 15 lb-ft.
+That equates to an extra 13 hp and 22 lb-ft for the GT, and an extra 12 hp and 15 lb-ft for the GT S.

 Performance figures include a 0-60 mph time of 3.9 seconds and top speed of 189 mph for the GT, and corresponding figures of 3.7 seconds and 193 mph for the GT S.